blcxtranslations/blcx/_translated/chapter-0035.md

 In fact, to put it plainly, it would be the major sects that would pick what they wanted first which would be followed by the cultivator clans.
 The rogue cultivators, without powerful backing to rely on, could only look on enviously and pick over what was left.

 Of course, it can not be said that the rogue cultivators would be wasting their efforts and leave empty handed.
-At least, this was an rarely seen event in the world of cultivation and can be considered to be gaining worldly experience.
+At least, this was a rarely seen event in the world of cultivation and can be considered to be gaining worldly experience.
 Also, anyone can set up a stall at the fair.
 The large sects and cultivator clans would not even look at these stalls, but the rogue cultivators and exchange items here and acquire what they needed.

 Looking that the dense crowd of cultivators in front of him, Lin Xuan analyzed the situation of the treasures trade fair.
 This was what he concluded with the information available to him before coming here.
 But he did not realize that this trades fair would be so grand that even though it would only start tomorrow, it had already attracted to many cultivators.